-Training future doctors and researchers and continued training of doctors and healthcare personnel is a priority at Imagine Institute.
+Training future doctors and researchers and continued training of doctors and healthcare personnel is a priority at Institut Imagine.
 This training mission conducting and learning how to conduct research is led with the generous support of the Bettencourt Schueller Foundation.
 It has distinguished itself through two strategic work programs at Imagine Institute, aiming to attract new talents and develop training to serve the needs of research and care.

 This training plan has objectives to implement and develop doctoral training, the involvement of hospital doctors in research programs led by the Institute, the doctoral training of foreign students, and the training of bioentrepreneurs.